Boundary-Refined Prototype Generation: A General End-to-End Paradigm for Semi-Supervised Semantic Segmentation: Related Work

-Recently, inspired by the effect of contrastive learning, a number of studies have focused on regularizing feature representations in the latent space.
+Recently, inspired by contrastive learning, a number of studies have focused on regularizing feature representations in the latent space.
 ReCo \cite{reco} enhances pixel-level contrastive learning by considering semantic relationships between different classes, effectively alleviating the uncertainty among confused classes. $\text{U}^2\text{PL}$ \cite{u2pl}, on the other hand, incorporates unreliable pixels into the storage queue of negative samples to make full use of unlabeled data.
-And \cite{pcrl} first proposes a probabilistic representation contrastive learning framework, aiming to mitigate the risk of unreliable pseudo-labels through Gaussian modeling.
-However, the regularized representations only cover the contextual or batch-level semantics, lacking the category-level ones across the whole dataset.
-Consequently, the optimization is only implemented on inter-class relationships, overlooking the compactness within each category.
+In addition, \cite{pcrl} first proposes a probabilistic representation contrastive learning framework, aiming to mitigate the risk of unreliable pseudo-labels through Gaussian modeling.
+However, regularized representations only cover contextual or batch-level semantics of different classes and lack category-level semantics across the whole dataset.
+Consequently, the optimization is only implemented on interclass relationships, overlooking intraclass compactness.

 Prototype learning provides an elegant resolution to this issue.
-Lately, it has been integrated into semantic segmentation due to its concise principle based on nearest neighbors and intuitive interpretability.
-In particular, \cite{prototype} first proposes to represent each category with a set of non-learnable class prototypes and make dense predictions via nearest prototype retrieving.
-PCR \cite{pcr} applies this scheme to semi-supervised semantic segmentation and achieves remarkable performance, surpassing the existing methods.
-While our approach further proposes a novel way to generate prototypes with refined class boundaries, and incorporates all steps into a unified training process, leading to significant improvements in performance.
+Recently, it has been integrated into semantic segmentation.
+In particular, \cite{prototype} first proposes to represent each category with a set of non-learnable class prototypes and make dense predictions via nearest prototype retrieval.
+PCR \cite{pcr} applies this scheme to semi-supervised semantic segmentation and achieves remarkable performance.
+However, it employs a non-end-to-end workflow for prototype generation and overlooks the clear delineation of class boundaries.
+In contrast, we propose a novel way to generate prototypes with refined class boundaries and incorporate all steps into a unified training process, leading to significant improvements in performance.